Impact to the Grove of Titans and Donations

 Early 2016, a reward fund was established related to wear and tear in Grove ot Titans.
 The fund grew to $1000.00.
 I talked to the head ranger and a scientist.
 Then donors agreed sending the money to the parks for the Grove of Titans and Jedediah Smith park.
 For signs, paths, etc..

-In 2017, two news writers published articles about the grove and a plan for trail work.
+In 2017, three news writers published articles about the grove and a plan for trail work.
 Due to that extra publicity, the parks will need the funds as soon as possible to contend with growing foot traffic.
 The articles revealed the parks are aiming for $1,000,000 to build trail and boardwalks.
 The $1000 we sent is a fraction.
 March 2017, the Redwood Parks Conservancy posted that $5000 extra was raised.
 Certainly the tally will grow.
 I wrote more about this at my Grove of Titans page and encourged potential givers and news writers to review this grove in more detail prior to signing their check setting their donation value.

 Maybe a few of you would like to contribute.
 If so, call the parks for details.

 Thank you for reading,

 The sign below was placed several places in Jedediah Smith Redwoods State Park to notify visitors.
 The sign was first posted around July 2016.
 Another white sign without the state seal and a no hiking symbol was placed among trails.
 The white sign stated Grove of Titans unlike the one shown referring to a "study plot".
 Both were placed by Redwood National and State Parks to test the waters with information notifications.
-Lately new signs have replaced them that don't name the Grove of Titans but shows the same photos to convey the damage that happened in the area.
+Lately new signs have replaced them that don't name the Grove of Titans but show the same photos to convey the damage that happened in the area.